AntonS-bio/EnviroAmpDesigner/README.md

 # EnviroAmpDesigner

-This tool designs primers for multiplex PCR of environmental or similarly contaminated samples to detect and genotype target organism (ex. *Salmonella* Typhi or *Salmonella* Typhimurium).
-While tool can design primer of any length, their are inteded for Oxford Nanopore devices.
+This tool designs primers for multiplex PCR of environmental or similarly contaminated samples to detect and genotype target organism (e.g. *Salmonella* Typhi or *Salmonella* Typhimurium).
+While tool can design primer of any length, they are intended for Oxford Nanopore devices.
 The tool has been tested for bacteria, and may struggle with large genomes such as fungal or protists.

 <br/>
 EnviroAmpDesigner requires three core inputs: